salom18/Projet_programmation-/README.md

 - In "cheapest_hotel.ipynb" you will find the code which allows to extract the cheapest hotel from the Hotels.com website
 - In "avg_temp.py" you will find the code which allows to obtain the average temperature of a specific city in specific dates.
 - In "tweetsentiment" you will find the code which allows to obtain the tweets about a specific city.
-- In "sendemail.ipynb" you will find the function which allow to send an email with all the trip informations from the functions created above
+- In "sendmail.ipynb" you will find the function which allow to send an email with all the trip informations from the functions created above
 <a name="Utilisation"></a>
 ## Utilisation
 The user must follow the following steps :